What to Expect - Instructors

 Do I have to provide a remote option for students who are symptomatic, test positive for COVID-19, or must quarantine due to close contact?
 (Revised 9/6/2021)

-Our instructional plan for fall quarter does not obligate you to provide a remote option.
+Our instructional plan does not obligate you to provide a remote option.
 However, if you adopt a strict approach that limits all remote access to your course, students may feel additional pressure to attend class when they are symptomatic, or to fail to report a positive test or close contact.
 Therefore, instructors are encouraged to be flexible and seek compromises to help protect public health on campus and our ability to offer in-person instruction and other activities.
 If you find yourself in an untenable situation, such as the unlikely event that a large number of students must quarantine for an extended period of time, contact your chair to discuss options but do not unilaterally suspend in-person instruction.
 If a solution that maintains in-person instruction cannot be found at the department level, escalate to your dean.

 If a student has an especially prolonged case of COVID, as determined by Student Health Services, the student may have the option to register with the Student Disability Resource Center (SDRC) and receive formal disability accommodations.
 The SDRC is available to answer your questions and offer guidance in these situations.